Skip to the main content

 Duties

-• setting and prioritizing goals based on client evaluation
+• Setting and prioritizing goals based on their findings and the client’s wishes

 Intervention plans may include:

-• changing physical and social environments to improve clients’ access to activities and make it easier for them to take part
+• Changing or modifying the physical and social environments to improve clients’ access to and engagement in specific activities

-• using meaningful activities to help clients restore or maintain function and prevent disability
+• Using meaningful activities to help clients improve, restore, or maintain function and prevent further disability

-• using environmental changes, equipment and assistive technology to support clients to take part in occupations
+• Using environmental changes, equipment, adaptive devices, and assistive technology to support clients to take part in occupations

-• helping clients choose leisure activities based on interest and functioning level.
+• Helping clients participate in leisure activities based on interest and functioning level

 OTs may:

-• help clients learn new ways to perform daily chores, manage their finances and shop for groceries
+• Help clients learn new ways to perform daily chores, manage finances, and shop for groceries

-• help clients learn skills to cope with anxiety, drug or alcohol abuse, stress, decreased energy or normal aging
+• Help clients learn skills to cope with anxiety, substance use, stress, trauma, decreased energy, normal aging, and emotional regulation

-• work with parents, teachers and others to help children achieve success at home, in school and in the community
+• Work with parents, teachers, and others to help children achieve success at home, at school, and in the community

-• adapt environments in schools, homes, workplaces and communities to assist people in their everyday life (such as by changing the layout of a home to make it more accessible or help prevent further injury)
+• Adapt environments in schools, homes, workplaces, and communities to help clients in their daily life, such as by making home layout more accessible or helping to prevent further injury

-• use assistive technologies (such as mobility devices and safety equipment) so clients can take part in meaningful activities.
+• Recommend the use of assistive technologies, such as mobility devices and safety equipment, so clients can take part in meaningful activities

-Some OTs specialize in working with a certain age group or clients who have a certain concern (such as arthritis, mental health problems or spinal cord injuries).
-OTs may have to supervise assistants.
+Some OTs specialize in working with certain age groups or with clients who have specific concerns such as arthritis, mental wellness, or spinal cord injuries.
+OTs may supervise assistants.

 Working Conditions